-It's often through seeing Christian friends take a step of faith that the broader Christian community can be encouraged to do the same.
-Why not interview a student or other church member who's already been doing Uncover studies with friends?
-Hearing their experience in a church service or prayer meeting might prove a wonderful encouragement.
+It's often through seeing peers take a step of faith that the broader Christian community can be encouraged to do the same.
+Why not interview and pray for a student who's already been doing Uncover studies with friends?
+Hearing their experience in a student gathering or church prayer meeting might prove a wonderful encouragement.